 The court can also impose certain requirements on the alleged abuser, such as a requirement to undergo a domestic violence evaluation and treatment or a requirement that the party is restricted from drinking alcohol or using controlled substances before and during their parenting time, etc.

 For these reasons, if you have been accused of domestic violence and you are getting divorced, you should have a professional on your side to help protect your rights as a parent.
 A lot is at stake in these circumstances.
-If the allegations are false, you need an experienced family law attorney to defend your parenting rights.
+If the allegations are false, you need an experienced family law firm to defend your parenting rights.
 If the allegations are true, you need trusted legal advisor to help you take the steps to show the court that your parenting should not be restricted.

-The Colorado Springs divorce attorneys at Knies, Helland & McPherson are experienced in representing parents who are accused of domestic violence in Colorado.
+The Colorado Springs attorneys at Knies, Helland & McPherson are experienced in representing parents who are accused of domestic violence in Colorado.
 Contact us online or call us for more information at 719-626-8530.